 Who is Aaron Cottrell?

-My background is computer science and tech – I’ve found my groove working with fast moving product teams.
-I get to work on everything from product conception (vision, use cases) to delivery and iteration – obsessing over developing products people love.
+Background: Computer science and tech – Found a groove working with fast moving product teams.
+Working on everything from product conception (vision, use cases) to delivery and iteration – obsessing over developing products people love.

 Personal & Professional Portfolio

 - Zendesk – ‘Beautifully simple’ customer support platform aiming to bring companies closer to their customers.
 My role: Working on a new aspect of the platform offering, Customer Engagement – bridging customer support, customer experience and marketing to provide tools for companies to serve better end-to-end customer experiences.

 - PeerIndex – A tech-startup looking to understand and connect people on the social web.
 My role: Originally client liasion and project delivery, then, bringing an API platform product and developer programme to market and finally, helping to find product market-fit for a SaaS audience insights product.

 - Interviewing the Influencers – Podcast series of free form chats with interesting people I pay attention to and that others advocate.

 - Tribewanted - An eco-tourism project like no other, Tribewanted develops sustainable communities across the globe.
 My role: Project management for a strategy & web platform revamp.

 - OuterArc – Small, innovative, green tech company.
 My role: Client liasion, business development, project delivery and a bit of tech (web app dev).